Medical Malpractice Attorneys Serving Rhode Island

 The jury’s decision will be announced in court.
 If the jury rules in your favor, the amount you will be awarded will also be announced.

-Be careful about taking legal advice from just any personal injury attorney.
 Medical malpractice claims are different from the average personal injury claim.
 They require the help of a law firm that is not only experienced but understands the specifics of both medicine and the law.
 Success depends on more than just proving that you’ve been hurt.
 It must be proven that a medical professional was negligent when caring for you or a loved one and that their negligence caused harm.

-The law office of Mandell, Boisclair & Mandell, Ltd has the knowledge and experience you need on your side.
-We have won more million-dollar awards as well as more awards over $10,000,000 than any other law firm in Rhode Island’s history.
+The law office of Mandell, Boisclair & Mandell, Ltd. has the knowledge and experience you need on your side.
+Attorney Mark Mandell has won more million-dollar jury verdicts and court judgments, as well as verdicts and judgments over $10,000,000 than any other lawyer in Rhode Island’s history.

-If you have been the victim of medical malpractice, you can contact us online anytime or call 401-273-8330 to schedule an appointment.
-Your initial consultation is free and confidential.
+If you have been the victim of medical malpractice, you can contact us online anytime or call (401) 273-8330 to schedule an appointment.
+Your initial consultation is FREE and confidential.
 We’ll be happy to go over your case and discuss what we can do to help you with your malpractice claim.
 We handle both Rhode Island Medical Negligence and Massachusetts Medical Negligence claims.